lmkwanaz/Assert-function/README.md

 # Assert-function
 this is about using assert on java.
 The function takes in your name and your Id no if your are young it will kick you out but if you are not under age it will approve.
+#When you run this code that has assert function you must compile first and when you execute it's java -ea ...